kahnbenjamina/Screensaver-of-the-Day/README.md

 - Front end for analysis
 - Themes

-## Version History
+## Version History/Changelog

 <strong>v1.0</strong> - <em>2025-10-21</em>: First official release.
 Posts a random screensaver to Bluesky once daily at 12:00 PM UTC.
 Includes relevant information which is pulled from a locally maintained database file and a locally saved video file.
-Launched with <em>51</em> screensavers supported.
+Launched with <em>51</em> screensavers supported and <em>179</em> in the database.

+<em>2025-10-28</em>: Discovered some incorrect info in the database.
+Corrected it.

+<em>2025-12-10</em>: Recorded 24 new screensavers and rerecorded 1 existing.
+Realized that one screensaver was incorrectly named, so that was fixed.
+Total screensavers up to <em>75</em> now.